dclee131/Visualizing-OPF/README.md

 ## References

-This research code was developed and used for the following articles where you can find more details.
+This research code was developed and used for the following articles.

 [1] Convex Restriction of Power Flow Feasibility Set